Neil Roland - Gallery 25 Manchester Individual Images

 Sea of Slippers on the Curry Mile

-Brilliantly-hued, glittering slippers are lit at night outside a Punjabi shop on Rusholme’s Curry Mile.
+slippers are lit at night outside a Punjabi shop on Rusholmes Curry

 United Red Letter Day